Alais29/femhack-frontend-challenge/README.md

 Responsive design: We made an effort to ensure that the charts display well on smaller screens, but there is still work to be done in this area.

 Regarding styling, we believe there is room for improvement in both the `UI and UX` of the application.
 We have taken care to include appropriate 'alt' and 'title' attributes, as well as meta descriptions, titles, and subtitles for different sections.
 However, the overall user experience could be enhanced further.

+There are some pending issues to be addressed and can be reviewed in the following [board](https://github.com/users/Alais29/projects/2/views/1)

 ## Authors
 - 👤 **Alfonsina Lizardo** Github: [@Alais29](https://github.com/Alais29)